 Summer Course in Materials Science for High School Students

 The LRSM has organized a free PSSI four week summer program for local high school students interested in materials science and engineering since 1993.
 Typically 24-28 students, usually juniors but occasionally well qualified sophomores, are accepted.
 The program consists of lectures on materials, a computer lab, experimental labs, and field trips to both industrial and Penn facilities.
 Students are drawn from schools in the Delaware Valley within easy commuting distance of the LRSM.
 Students from under-represented groups in science are encouraged to apply, especially those from the School District of Philadelphia, women, minorities and the disabled.
 Student should apply through our on-line application form.
 The application will require a resume, school transcript, and two letters of recommendation.

 Penn Summer Science Initiative 2018

 The Penn Summer Science Initiative, PSSI, is sponsored by the Penn Materials Research Science and Engineering Center, MRSEC, which is funded by the National Science Foundation.
 It will accept up to 28 students entering their junior or senior year of high school from the greater Philadelphia region (within a daily commuting distance) for a four-week intensive materials science course from July 9 – August 3, 2018.
 The course will run from approximately 10:00 AM to 3:30 PM daily in the Laboratory for Research on the Structure of Matter, LRSM, building.
 The course will include formal lectures from Penn faculty and affiliated researchers, a materials science workshop, lab report writing seminars, projects, and field trips.
 Three afternoons per week will be devoted to experimental laboratory work in which the student will be exposed to a variety of materials characterization techniques, such as scanning electron and optical microscopies, thermal analysis techniques, mechanical testing, and x-ray diffraction.
-Students will be expected to work on lab reports, projects, and other assignments outside of program hours (campus computing facilities will be made available for this purpose).
+Students will be expected to work on lab reports, projects, and other assignments outside of program hours.